awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-algo.md

    1. For **Publish this algorithm on AWS Marketplace**, choose **Yes** to publish the algorithm on AWS Marketplace\.

-   1. For **Validate this algorithm**, choose **Yes** if you want SageMaker to run training jobs and/or batch transform jobs that you specify to test the training and/or inference code of your algorithm\.
+   1. For **Validate this algorithm**, choose **Yes** if you want Amazon SageMaker to run training jobs and/or batch transform jobs that you specify to test the training and/or inference code of your algorithm\.
 **Note**
 To publish your algorithm on AWS Marketplace, your algorithm must be validated\.

-   1. For **IAM role**, choose an IAM role that has the required permissions to run training jobs and batch transform jobs in SageMaker, or choose **Create a new role** to allow SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
+   1. For **IAM role**, choose an IAM role that has the required permissions to run training jobs and batch transform jobs in Amazon SageMaker, or choose **Create a new role** to allow Amazon SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
 For information, see [SageMaker Roles ](sagemaker-roles.md)\.

    1. For **Validation profile**, specify the following:
       + A name for the validation profile\.